drivet/website/content/blog/technical/photo-organization.md

    exporting my albums on Facebook or Instagram, I don't want these services to _define_ my albums.

- * I don't want to rely too much on any particular desktop application.
+ * I don't want to rely too much on any particular application.
 If I ever decide to switch tools, I don't want that process to be too arduous.

  * I'm a Linux user, and I tend to prefer command line tools, though when you're dealing with photos it's often counterproductive to take this attitude to extremes.

-All of my photos, every single one, is stored and organized under one folder on my hard drive.
+All of my photos, every single one, are stored and organized under one folder on my hard drive.
 When I have new photos that I want to bring into the fold, the first step is to download the contents of my camera onto my hard disk.
 Sometimes the camera is my phone and sometimes it's a real camera.
 In any case, I don't try to be clever at this point; I just do a brainless dump of the camera contents into a temporary folder.

 To make things easier for the next step, this temporary folder is usually tucked under the folder where I keep all my organized photos.